-All existing developments applying for Minnesota Housing HTC or financing for rehabilitation activities must submit a Relocation Plan that addresses both temporary relocation (including inplace displacement) and permanent displacement.
+All existing developments applying for Minnesota Housing HTC or financing for rehabilitation activities must submit a Relocation Plan that addresses both temporary relocation (including in-place displacement) and permanent displacement.
 Minnesota Housing has created the principles identified within this guide that should be considered for all rehabilitation proposals that will include any temporary relocation.
 These principles do not apply to servicing requests on existing loans.

 The purpose of these principles is to help in the development of a Relocation Plan for temporary relocation scenarios.
-For the purpose of this document, temporary relocation includes in-place displacement, when a tenant will need to be moved from a unit for a short period of time, resulting in a tenant's loss of use of their unit for a portion of the day.
+Temporary relocation includes in-place displacement, when a tenant will need to be moved from a unit for a short period of time, resulting in a tenant's loss of use of their unit for a portion of the day.